Best ₹1 Crore Health Insurance Plans 2026 - Real Costs

 The 100% annual NCB means your ₹25L base grows to ₹1.5 crore within 5 claim-free years - making the super top-up redundant over time.
 This is the most efficient long-term approach.

-For Super Top-Up: Care Supreme or Star Super Top-Up
+For Super Top-Up: Care Enhance Super Top-up or Star Super Surplus

-Super top-up plans are commodity products — the cheapest option from a reputable insurer is the right choice.
-Care and Star Health offer the most competitive super top-up pricing.
+Super top-up plans are commodity products - the cheapest option from a reputable insurer is the right choice.
+Compare the deductible, the room-rent rule and the insurer's complaint record rather than the premium alone - a super top-up that inherits a room cap is not the bargain it looks like.

 ₹1 Crore Cover for Families